-Palkova is a delicious sweet made with milk and sugar.
+Palkova Recipe is a delicious sweet made with milk and sugar.
 The most simplest sweet but a test for your patience.
 As most of you know Srivilliputhur in TamilNadu is famous for Palkova.
 It is said that milk is boiled with fire wood stoves and fed with some cashew nut shells.
 Do try this Palkova for this Gokulashtami and offer to Lord Krishna.

-Milk – 1 litre (4 cups)
+- 1 Litre Milk (4 Cups)

-1. In a heavy bottomed vessel or non stick pan, pour the milk and bring to boil.
+In a heavy bottomed vessel or non stick pan, pour the milk and bring to boil.

-2. Keep stirring in medium flame until it reduces to half the quantity.
-Scrap the sides and colour of the milk starts changing.
-Continue stirring and the milk starts to thicken.
-Do everything in low flame.
-It takes almost 30 minutes.
-3. The milk solidify more and there will be no more water content but not too thick.
-Now add sugar and mixture becomes gooey, add cardamom powder.
-4. Keep stirring in low flame and after nearly 20 minutes it would thicken more and grains will be seen.
+Keep stirring in low flame and after nearly 20 minutes it would thicken more and grains will be seen.
 Mix well and scrap the sides, don't make it too thick as this palkova thickens with time.
 This final picture is taken a day later.